Queens: Colonial and post-colonial history

-Queens played a minor role in the American Revolution, as compared to Brooklyn, where the Battle of Long Island was largely fought.
+Queens played a minor role in the American Revolution, as compared to Brooklyn, where the Battle of Long Island was fought.
 Queens, like the rest of what became New York City and Long Island, remained under British occupation after the Battle of Long Island in 1776 and was occupied throughout most of the rest of the Revolutionary War.
 Under the Quartering Act, British soldiers used, as barracks, the public inns and uninhabited buildings belonging to Queens residents.
 Even though many residents opposed unannounced quartering, they supported the British crown.
 The quartering of soldiers in private homes, except in times of war, was banned by the Third Amendment to the United States Constitution.
 Nathan Hale was captured by the British on the shore of Flushing Bay and hanged in Manhattan.

 From 1683 until 1784, Queens County consisted of five towns: Flushing, Hempstead, Jamaica, Newtown, and Oyster Bay.
 On April 6, 1784, a sixth town, the Town of North Hempstead, was formed through secession by the northern portions of the Town of Hempstead.
 The seat of the county government was located first in Jamaica, but the courthouse was torn down by the British during the American Revolution to use the materials to build barracks.
-After the war, various buildings in Jamaica temporarily served as courthouse and jail until a new building was erected about 1787 (and later completed) in an area near Mineola (now in Nassau County) known then as Clowesville.
+After the war, various buildings in Jamaica temporarily served as courthouse and jail until a new building was erected about 1787 and later completed in an area near Mineola (now in Nassau County) known then as Clowesville.

-The 1850 United States census was the first in which the population of the three western towns exceeded that of the three eastern towns that are now part of Nassau County.
+The 1850 United States census was the first in which the population of the three western towns (Long Island City, Newtown, and Jamaica) exceeded that of the three eastern towns (Hempstead, North Hempstead, and Oyster Bay) that are now part of Nassau County.
 Concerns were raised about the condition and distance of the old courthouse, and several sites were in contention for the construction of a new one.

 In 1870, Long Island City split from the Town of Newtown, incorporating itself as a city, consisting of what had been the village of Astoria and some unincorporated areas within the town of Newtown.
 Around 1874, the seat of county government was moved to Long Island City from Mineola.

 On March 1, 1860, the eastern border between Queens County (later Nassau County) and Suffolk County was redefined with no discernible change.
 On June 8, 1881, North Brother Island was transferred to New York County.
 On May 8, 1884, Rikers Island was transferred to New York County.